 Family Fun in the Sun at Spring Live!
 Show

-14,000 visitors enjoyed fun in the sun at this year’s action-packed Spring Live! as the 2018 show season got underway at the South of England Showground in Ardingly, West Sussex over the May bank holiday weekend.
+14,000 visitors enjoyed fun in the sun at 2018’s action-packed Spring Live! as the show season got underway at the South of England Showground in Ardingly, West Sussex over the May bank holiday weekend.

 Exciting new attractions, outdoor pursuits and interactive entertainment, including a stunning new Village Green with traditional maypole and Sussex dance demos entertained the crowds whilst soaking up the glorious sunshine and enjoying cool drinks and ice cream.